Zgravl/Team-6-QA-Project/README.md

 - Core Calculator Logic Module
     - This module contains the core computational functionality.
-    - It is implemented in java, separate form the web server or user interface.
+    - It is implemented in Java, separate from the web server or user interface.
-    - Responsibility : Accept inputs, perform calculations, and return results.
+    - Responsibility: Accept inputs, perform calculations, and return results.
 - Unit Test Module
-    - The Unit tests ensure that the logic in the Calculator works as expected, independently of the web server or user interface.
+    The Unit tests ensure that the calculator's logic works as expected, independently of the web server or user interface.
-    - This module is crucial for identifying and fixing bugs early in the development process.
+    - This module is crucial for identifying and fixing bugs early in development.
     - Responsibility: Validate each method's correctness under normal, edge, and error conditions.
 - Relationships
     - Unit tests provide inputs to the methods and verify that the outputs match expected values.
-    - Unit tests simulate edge cases to (e.g., dividing by zero) to ensure that the logic handles these correctly.
+    - Unit tests simulate edge cases (e.g., dividing by zero) to ensure the logic handles these correctly.
-    - Unit tests also act as a regression preventer, making sure that new changes don't break exisiting functionality.
+    - Unit tests also act as a regression preventer, making sure that new changes don't break existing functionality.
 <image src="README.assets/Architecture Diagram.png">

 ### Modules: